What is ulnar nerve palsy?

-- loss of sensation, especially in your ring and little fingers
+- a loss of sensation in your hand, especially in your ring and little fingers

-Lack of strength in your hand can affect your activities of daily living, such as gripping and holding items.
+The lack of strength in your hand can affect your daily activities, such as gripping a glass and holding a pencil.

-Over time, the lack of control and sensation in your hand can lead to a claw-like deformity.
-This typically occurs only in severe cases.
+Over time, the lack of control and sensation can cause the muscles in your hand to tighten, leading to a claw-like deformity.
+This usually only occurs in severe cases of ulnar nerve palsy.

-The cause of ulnar nerve palsy is not always known.
+The cause of ulnar nerve palsy isn’t always known.
 However, damage to the ulnar nerve can occur due to:

 - excess pressure on the nerve